Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [x] Run test run with dmf → [[M1 Test Run Batch 16 Very Slow|experiments.dmf_costanzo_deepset#m1-test-run-batch-16-very-slow]]
 - [x] hydra config experiments → [[experiments/conf/dmf_costanzo_deepset.yaml]]
 - [x] Start transfer data to Delta with Globus → This is a bit slow
-- [x] Install lua. → Not compatible with Delta Redhat [[Lua Not Compatible with Delta Redhat|dendron://torchcell/src.torchcell.models.dcell#lua-not-compatible-with-delta-redhat]]
+- [x] Install lua. → Not compatible with Delta Redhat [[Lua Not Compatible with Delta Redhat|dendron://torchcell/torchcell.models.dcell#lua-not-compatible-with-delta-redhat]]
 - [x] Build ontology...
 We will build DCell in `torchcell` since DCell requires, both the curation of data and the building of the ontology which couuld be error prone.
 There model is clear enough to build. → Building ontology requires getting multigraph data.
 - [x] Get all multigraph data from SGD API → Delaying this for `gff`solution
 - [x] Build base multidigraph with no edges and data classes stored in network graph.
 In future transformations on top of multidigraph, will be used to move node data to edges.
 Then transformations on edged filled graph are used to get pytorch graphs.
 All along we only need to be check for not compatibility. → Delaying this for `gff`solution
 - [x] GO and other useful information also exists in the `gff` file annotating the genome.
 It will be easier for now to GO out of this.
 This is probably also more extensible to other organisms too since it is more likely they will have a `gff` than some sort of manually constructed multidigraph.
 Pull out useful db in an aesthetically appleasing way 🦋. → Easier than I thought, all needed info stored in `db.attributes`, added attrs for these.
 - [x] Download GO [GO website](http://geneontology.org/docs/download-ontology/) → We could just download the slim set for yeast, but for now this seems like a more general solution.
 We can do this this if things are slow.
 - [x] Look into how we can subset GO by date. → From the looks of this is not possible with the `gff`, but this data does exists in SGD.
 Just showing one term...
-We would have to cross reference with this data to get the GO subset. → [[Subsetting GO by Date|dendron://torchcell/src.torchcell.models.dcell#subsetting-go-by-date]]
+We would have to cross reference with this data to get the GO subset. → [[Subsetting GO by Date|dendron://torchcell/torchcell.models.dcell#subsetting-go-by-date]]

 ## 2023.08.29

-- [x] Launch experiment on [delta](https://wiki.ncsa.illinois.edu/display/DSC/Delta+User+Guide). → Just to load data takes over 1 hr [[File Existence Check on Dataset|src.torchcell.datasets.scerevisiae.costanzo2016#file-existence-check-on-dataset]]
+- [x] Launch experiment on [delta](https://wiki.ncsa.illinois.edu/display/DSC/Delta+User+Guide). → Just to load data takes over 1 hr [[File Existence Check on Dataset|torchcell.datasets.scerevisiae.costanzo2016#file-existence-check-on-dataset]]
 - [x] Rename [[profiles/DMFCostanzo2016LargeDataset_threads_write_data-2023.08.25-22.29.48.prof]] to write since it looks like we will need to use threads in the file check.
 - [x] Remedy long file checks with multithreading. → Looks like it works well.
 Now we have diverged from `PyG`...
 Will need to add our own datasets module
-- [x] AB pointed out some major issues with [[src/torchcell/models/fungal_utr_transformer.py]].
+- [x] AB pointed out some major issues with [[torchcell/models/fungal_utr_transformer.py]].
 First embeddings need to be generated, double check. → I've confirmed issues and am diving in deeper.
 - [x] Look into fungal transformer weight initialization → Looks like all [upstream models wights not initialized](https://github.com/DennisGankin/species-aware-DNA-LM/issues/4).
 We should not be using these models in our current experiments.
 - [x] Try to recreate experiments to determine how `S. cerevisiae` embeddings are created.
 We need to know which tokens are used for biasing the species aware model. → There are issues with the env, and the code looks like it is out of data.
 I've submitted an [env issue](https://github.com/DennisGankin/species-aware-DNA-LM/issues/5).
-- [x] Create `dataset.py` for quick reading of data. → [[Skip File Exist Check on Process|src.torchcell.datasets.scerevisiae.costanzo2016#skip-file-exist-check-on-process]]
+- [x] Create `dataset.py` for quick reading of data. → [[Skip File Exist Check on Process|torchcell.datasets.scerevisiae.costanzo2016#skip-file-exist-check-on-process]]
 - [x] printing an instance is extremely slow.
-Speed up. → [[Speeding up Data Getting with Len Cache|src.torchcell.datasets.scerevisiae.costanzo2016#speeding-up-data-getting-with-len-cache]]
+Speed up. → [[Speeding up Data Getting with Len Cache|torchcell.datasets.scerevisiae.costanzo2016#speeding-up-data-getting-with-len-cache]]
 - [x] Since moving to `Dataset` `gene_set` is no longer being computed properly. fix. → Fixed by writing to file, during process.
 Essentially caching the `gene_set`.
 This saves us from having to compute it many times, and should save us 🛟 on merges.
 - [x] Refactor `CellDataset` so it can handle experiments of type `CellDatset`. → copied over the gene set property.
 I think writing to file is a decent solution, and will save compute.
 To do this had to make a small dataset `DMFCostanzo2016SmallDataset`
 - [x] Transfer `DMFCostanzo2016SmallDataset` to `DMFCostanzo2016LargeDataset`
 - [x] Rerun `DMFCostanzo2016LargeDataset` to get with new `gene_set`
-- [x] Rerun [[src/torchcell/datasets/cell.py]] to get a new cell dataset → [[src.torchcell.datasets.cell.md]]
+- [x] Rerun [[torchcell/datasets/cell.py]] to get a new cell dataset → [[torchcell.datasets.cell]]

 ## 2023.08.28